pgailinas/videoqa-representation-comparison/README.md

 together with pretrained CLIP representations and the Qwen2-VL-7B multimodal foundation model.

-The project compares three complementary approaches:
+The project evaluates three complementary VideoQA approaches:

 -   **Baseline VideoQA** using Qwen2-VL and the original videos.
 -   **Representation-Based VideoQA** using pretrained CLIP video